 5. You should also make sure that you are feeding your shrimps the right kinds of food.
 If you are trying to breed Red Cherry Shrimps, then make sure they have plenty of calcium, magnesium and protein.

 6. For healthy shrimps, you need to pay attention to the GH and KH levels of your tank water.
-We recommend adding a cuttlebone to make these parameters suitable for Red Cherry Shrimps the aquarium.
+We recommend adding a cuttlebone or two to make these parameters suitable for Red Cherry Shrimps the aquarium.